cmateu/PyMGC3/README.rst

 - This programs makes use of the coordinate transformation library bovy_coords.py from the `galpy <https://github.com/jobovy/galpy>`__ package by Jo Bovy (2015, in prep.).
 It is supplied with this bundle.
+- The peak detection utility peakdetect_mgc3_polemaps.py uses the Starlink implementation of the Fellwalker code by `Berry 2014 <http://arxiv.org/abs/1411.6267v1>`__, assuming it is installed at /star-2014A.
+The coded is *not* provided with this bundle, but is publicly available at the `Starlink website <http://starlink.jach.hawaii.edu>`__.

 **FILES PROVIDED**